Looking to write a terrific Republic Day speech this 26th January?

 – Dr Bhimrao Ramji Ambedkar was the Chairman of the Constitution Drafting Committee that wrote the Constitution of India.

-- Did you know that the Republic Day parade as we see it today, was first organized in 1955 and held at Rajpath for the first time.
+– Did you know that the Republic Day parade as we see it today was first organised in 1955 and held at Rajpath for the first time?
 From 1950 to 1954, the Republic Day celebrations were organised at different places like Red Fort, Ramlila Grounds, Kingsway Camp and Irwin Stadium.

-- Dr Rajendra Prasad was the first President of India and also the first President to unfurl the Indian tricolour at the Republic Day Parade at Rajpath on 26 January, 1950.
-This was the same year when the President’s House was renamed Rashtrapati Bhavan.
+Dr Rajendra Prasad was the first President of India and also the first President to unfurl the Indian tricolour at the Republic Day Parade at Rajpath on January 26, 1950.
+This was the same year when the President’s House was renamed as Rashtrapati Bhavan.

-- The Crown Prince of Abu Dhabi Sheikh Mohammed bin Zayed Al Nahyan shall be the Chief Guest of Honour at the 68th Republic Day celebrations in New Delhi.
+President Jair Bolsonaro of Brazil shall be the Chief Guest of Honour at the 71st Republic Day celebrations in New Delhi.

 The Indian National Flag